Epic Mexico to Costa Rica

 Day 10

-Rio DulceFrom the jungle to the lake this morning, as you’ll head to the lakeside town of Flores (approximately 1 hour).
-Here there's time to grab some lunch and have a quick explore around the town.
-Then it's back on the private vehicle to Rio Dulce (approximately 5 hours).
-On arrival in Rio Dulce, transfer to the hotel by boat.
-The easiest way to get back into town is also by boat, which can be organised through the hotel, or you can take a short walk through the jungle.
+Rio DulceHead from the jungle to the lakeside town of Flores this morning.
+Here, there's time to grab some lunch and quickly explore the town.
+Then it's back to the private vehicle to Rio Dulce.
+When you arrive, you’ll transfer to the hotel by boat.
+The easiest way to get back into town is also by boat, which can be organised through the hotel – or you can take a short walk through the jungle.
 Take some time to absorb the atmosphere of this laidback Caribbean town, which feels quite different from the inland communities.
-A highlight for many guests is the 'Casa Natural' - an open-air accommodation with screened-in rooms, shared bathrooms and a lounge looking out to the surrounding jungle.
+A highlight for many guests is the 'Casa Natural' – an open-air accommodation with screened-in rooms, shared bathrooms and a lounge looking out to the surrounding jungle.

 -